PURIFY

 Dependencies installation

 PURIFY is written in C++11.
 Required software and libraries, and their minimum supported versions, are listed below.
 The build system will attempt to automatically download and build the automatically included libraries. (an internet connection is required for this).
-Most dependencies are handled by the conan package manager.

 C++ dependencies: